-Our helpful and courteous technicians are trained in termite biology, breeding habits and the latest and most effecive treatments.
-We are fully licensed and trained in the safe application of all treatments, which are carried our in accordance with Australian standards.
+Our helpful and courteous termite technicians are trained in termite biology, breeding habits and the latest and most effective treatments.
+We are fully licensed and trained in the safe application of all treatments, including baiting stations and monitoring systems, which are carried out in accordance with Australian standards.
 Only products approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA) and/or Government Authorities are used.

 Most importantly we know termites in your local area.
 We have pest technicians on the ground in the following key locations and other surrounding regions: